Decision-Neuroscience-Lab/coding-workshop-material/Writing-Clear-Code.md

 ### Include units of measurement in variable names of comments

-A frustrating part of reading or editing stimulus presentation or analysis scripts is that variables are often defined without stating their unit of measurement.
+A frustrating part of reading stimulus presentation or analysis scripts is that variables are often defined without stating their unit of measurement.
 Sometimes you cannot know which unit of measurement is used without running the script or looking at the data.
 For example, were reaction times recorded in seconds or milliseconds?
 Did the accuracy variable refer to the number or percentage of correctly-responded trials?
 Sometimes the unit of measurement will be obvious, but in many cases it will not.

 This problem can be avoided by appending the unit of measurement to the variable name, or by adding a comment.
 For example:

 ```
 minReactionTime = 1.2; % in seconds